AndyObtiva/glimmer-cs-timer/README.md

 Glimmer Timer App and Custom Shell/Widget.

-Currently supports a coutndown timer only as a work in progress.
+Currently supports a countdown timer only.

 ## Platforms